AbhinavMadahar/thesis/research-proposal.md

 ## Timeline

 I expect to spend the first three semesters of my PhD focusing on coursework, research taking a second priority.
-After that, I will focus on
+After that, I will focus on research.

 ## Next steps